Jurong Lake District, the second biggest business district in Singapore outside the city.

 Hi, I'm Lance Kuan, an Associate Marketing Manager at Huttons Asia Pte Ltd, one of the largest property agencies in Singapore.

-With almost 30 years of experience in banking, investment and market analysis, I now find immense pleasure helping others in property investment and asset progression.
+With almost 30 years of experience in banking, investment and market analysis, I now find immense pleasure in helping others in property investment and asset progression.

-My blog - Sg Home Investment - offers essential property reviews, research and guides to help buyers make informed decisions.
-Please feel free to contact me if you have any queries about the real estate market in Singapore.
+My blog - Sg Home Investment - offers essential property reviews, research and guides to help buyers make an informed investment decision.
+Please feel free to WhatsApp Me if you have any queries about the real estate market in Singapore.